nf-core/website/markdown/projects/genome_after_party_summary.md

-# sanger-tol/insdcdownload {#insdcdownload}
+# INSDC Download {#insdcdownload}

+**[sanger-tol/insdcdownload](https://pipelines.tol.sanger.ac.uk/insdcdownload)** downloads assemblies from INSDC into a Tree of Life directory structure.
 This pipeline is run for all **primary and alternative** ToL assemblies, as well as non-ToL (VGP, lepidoptera, and requests) assemblies.

 ### Current features:
 - Download genomes from NCBI.